 - Victor Hugo

 Carter Callison has enjoyed a varied career that has spanned several different music mediums.
 A native of Asheville, North Carolina, he began studying music at a young age and developed a passion for composing and playing the double bass.
-He is currently an Adjunct Instructor at the University of South Carolina Upstate where he teaches music theory, aural skills, group piano, and music appreciation classes.
+He is currently an Instructor at the University of South Carolina Upstate where he teaches music theory, aural skills, music technology, group piano, and music appreciation classes.

 As a composer, he is constantly producing practice-based research in the form of original compositions.
 Ensembles that have performed his works include the BBC Singers, Ensemble Erasme, the Manson Ensemble, Spitalfields Winter & Summer Festivals, the Bristol School of Animation as well as collaborations with Vanderbilt and Roehampton University.
 Recent projects include recording his bass concerto 'Laniakea' and Clarinet Concerto 'Lucid Dreaming' at La Verrerie and the Conservatoire à Rayonnement Régional de Paris (CRR de Paris) in France.